 - reviewing the Group’s mergers and acquisitions strategy, any significant acquisitions, due diligence procedures and integration processes and the debt financing by the Group;

 - reviewing new business models proposed by Group companies;

 - reviewing the Group’s Code of Business Conduct and supporting training programs;

-- reviewing the procedures and supporting training programs being implemented by the Group in response to the UK Bribery Act and US Foreign Corrupt Practices Act and increased regulatory focus.
+- reviewing the procedures and supporting training programs being implemented by the Group in response to the UK Bribery Act and US Foreign Corrupt Practices Act and increased regulatory focus; and

-I would like to thank my colleagues on the committee, the parent company executives and the external advisors for their help in another challenging year.
+I would like to thank my colleagues on the committee, the parent company executives and the external advisors for their help in another successful year.